catalyst/moodle-auth_saml2/README.md

 It completely embeds a SimpleSamlPhp instance as an internal dependancy which is dynamically configured the way it should be and inherits almost all of it's configuration from moodle configuration.
-In the future we should be able to swap to a differnt internal SAML implementation and the plugin GUI shouldn't need to change at all.
+In the future we should be able to swap to a different internal SAML implementation and the plugin GUI shouldn't need to change at all.

 Features